 Cancer immunotherapy works by helping the body’s own immune system to destroy cancer cells.
 Y-mAbs is developing several strategies to guide the immune system for precise tumor killing.

 Monoclonal antibodies (mAbs) are engineered proteins designed to target tumor antigens and bind tumor cells.
-Y-mAbs is studying mAbs, such as naxitamab and omburtamab, that can treat cancer cells.
+Y-mAbs is studying mAbs, such as naxitamab, that can treat cancer cells.

 Naxitamab is a mAb that can bind the tumor target GD2, which is abundantly found on neuroblastoma and other related tumors, as well as natively expressed on normal cells of neuroectodermal origin.
 Naxitamab then recruits host immune system components to destroy tumor cells using mechanisms such as antibody-dependent cell-mediated cytotoxicity (ADCC) and complement-dependent cytotoxicity (CDC).